cupenya/bluemix-order-entry/README.md

 ![Step 10](http://www.cupenya.com/blog/wp-content/uploads/2015/03/step10.png)

-Press assign connector and then confirm
+Press assign connector, confirm and press Save.

-Press Save

 Map tasks to the systems that execute them.
 In this example, enable the Bluemix adaptor and link the appropriate event for:
 - Create Invoice